 The fair value of share-based stock option compensation awards was estimated at their grant date using the Black-Scholes-Merton option pricing model.
 This model was developed for use in estimating the fair value of traded options that have no vesting restrictions and are fully transferable, characteristics that are not present in our option grants.
 If the model permitted consideration of the unique characteristics of employee stock options, the resulting estimate of the fair value of the stock options could be different.
-The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in our Consolidated Profit and Loss Account.
+The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in our Consolidated Statements of Income.
 The expense is classified as cost of goods sold or selling, general and administrative expenses in a manner consistent with the employee's compensation and benefits.

-The following weighted-average assumptions were used for options granted during fiscal 2022 and fiscal 2021:
+The following weighted-average assumptions were used for options granted during fiscal 2022, fiscal 2021 and fiscal 2020:

-Fiscal 2022 Fiscal 2021

-Risk-free interest rate 1.10 % 0.46 %

-Expected life of options 5.9 years 6.0 years

-Expected dividend yield of stock 0.95 % 0.96 %

-Expected volatility of stock 24.27 % 23.04 %
+Fiscal 2022 Fiscal 2021 Fiscal 2020 Risk-free interest rate 1.10 % 0.46 % 2.26 % Expected life of options 5.9 years 6.0 years 6.2 years Expected dividend yield of stock 0.95 % 0.96 % 1.22 % Expected volatility of stock 24.27 % 23.04 % 20.27 %

 The risk-free interest rate is based upon the U.S. Treasury yield curve.
 The expected life of options is reflective of historical experience, vesting schedules and contractual terms.
 The expected dividend yield of stock represents our best estimate of the expected future dividend yield.
 The expected volatility of stock is derived by referring to our historical stock prices over a time frame similar to that of the expected life of the grant.
-An estimated forfeiture rate of 2.85% and 2.78% was applied in fiscal 2022 and 2021, respectively.
+An estimated forfeiture rate of 2.85%, 2.78% and 2.77% was applied in fiscal 2022, 2021 and 2020 respectively.
 This rate is calculated based upon historical activity and represents an estimate of the granted options not expected to vest.
 If actual forfeitures differ from this calculated rate, we may be required to make additional adjustments to compensation expense in future periods.
 The assumptions used above are reviewed at the time of each significant option grant, or at least annually.